DefJM/hemb/content/posts/2040305_ai-user-experience.md

 ---
 author: ["DefJM"]
-title: "AI user experience"
+title: "Human-AI-Interaction: We need to think more about AI usability"
 date: 2024-03-05
 draft: false
 tags: ["UX-UI", "Human-AI-Interaction"]
 ---

-## We need to think more about user experience and usability for designing AI applications
+## AI applications are different from conventional software systems.
+And this matters.

 AI applications are different from conventional software systems.
 This has implications for user experience and usability.